bemato/library/README.md

 # library
-A small basic library app
+## A small basic library app
+---

+A small library app built in Javascript as part of [The Odin Project](https://theodinproject.com)